skywalkerzhai/weizhai.github.io/_pages/about.md

 Work experience
 ======
+* 2022 August- , School of Architecture and Planning, University of Texas at San Antonio
+  * Assistant Professor

+* 2022 August- , Affiliated Faculty in Electrical and Computer Engineering, University of Texas at San Antonio

-* 2021 August-, Hong Kong Baptist University
+* 2021 August- 2022 June, Department of Geography, Hong Kong Baptist University
   * Assistant Professor

 Service